 Cybersecurity is once again headline news and continues to get attention from law makers as new laws pass with the hope of closing out cybersecurity vulnerabilities.

-Regulation (EU) 2024/2847 horizontal cybersecurity requirements for products with digital elements and amending Regulations (EU) No 168/2013 and (EU) No 2019/1020 and Directive (EU) 2020/1828 (Cyber Resilience Act) was published in the Official Journal on 20 November 2024.
+Regulation (EU) 2024/2847 horizontal cybersecurity requirements for products with digital elements and amending Regulations (EU) No 168/2013 and (EU) No 2019/1020 and Directive (EU) 2020/1828 (Cyber Resilience Act) was published in the Official Journal on 20 November 2024 and into force on 10 December 2024.

 What is this about?